We all stand on the brink of uncertainty.

 2. Charge a fair price.

-If you price too high, you will end up having fewer clients, and losing business, but on the flip side, you will have to blame yourself for not having priced more accurately, and thereby having lost customers.
-Do be careful to not price to low, and then lose profit.
+If you price too high, you will end up having fewer clients and losing business, but on the flip side, you will have to blame yourself for not having priced more accurately, and thereby have lost customers.
+Do be careful to not price too low, and then lose profit.

 You want people in customer service that are friendly, patient, and outgoing.
 Since they are the ones representing your company to the public, make sure that they are doing it well!

 4. Good communication.